 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

-This TV uses Pulse-Width Modulation (PWM) to dim the backlight and it has a very high frequency, so it shouldn't be noticeable for most people.
+This TV uses Pulse-Width Modulation (PWM) to dim the backlight.
 However, the frequency drops to 120Hz if the Picture Mode is set to Game, Dynamic, Standard, or Natural.
 Enabling Picture Clarity also changes the flicker frequency to 120Hz, even if you don't adjust the Judder Reduction slider.

 Update 09/15/2020:We've updated the TV to the newest firmware (1301) and retested the BFI.
 It now lowers the backlight flickering frequency to 60Hz when in 'Game' mode.

-The Samsung Q60T has an optional Black Frame Insertion feature, which can be enabled by setting LED Clear Motion to 'On'.
-Unfortunately, the flickering is always at 60Hz and its timing is quite off, resulting in duplication of the image, similar to the Samsung RU7100.
+There's an optional Black Frame Insertion feature, which can be enabled by setting LED Clear Motion to 'On'.
+Unfortunately, the flickering is always at 60Hz and its timing is quite off, resulting in image duplication, similar to the Samsung RU7100.

 There's a motion interpolation feature on this TV to make lower frame rate content look smoother.
-When enabled, it causes the backlight flickering frequency to drop to 120Hz, which results in noticeable image duplication.
-Like most TVs, it sometimes struggles to keep up and stops interpolating altogether, and in medium-to-fast scenes, there are visible artifacts.
+When enabled, it causes the backlight's flicker frequency to drop to 120Hz, which results in noticeable image duplication.
+Like most TVs, it sometimes struggles to keep up and stops interpolating altogether in busy scenes, and in medium-to-fast scenes, there are visible artifacts.

 Due to the slow response time, lower-frame rate content doesn't stutter.